NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 An `#exit?`method watches for  `@input.downcase == "exit` and the `#start` method consists of nested loops determined by ` while !exit?`.
 This serves to both repeat the conditional in the case of invalid input and to ensure that once the user inputs `Exit/exit`, subsequent loops are skipped over right down to the `#exit` method call.

-The CLI Controller utilizes breaks to both cycle through the five `#which_streaming_services` questions, and to allow the user to go back to select another Individual Item from the Returned List.
-A section of `#start` method illustrating the Nested Loop Structure is below:
+The CLI Controller utilizes breaks to both cycle through the five `#which_streaming_services` questions, and to allow the user to go back to select another Individual Item from the Returned List after the Item Menu.
+Returns with Trailing Conditionals between each request for input in `#which_streaming_services` ensures the user only has to type `Exit/exit` once.
+A section of the `#start` method illustrating the Nested Loop Structure is below:

 ```
 def start
+    while !exit?
+    which_streaming_services
     while !exit?
       main_commands
       while !exit?